Industry placement incentives and other frequently asked employer questions

 They are the equivalent to 3 A Levels and have been developed in collaboration with employers.
 This is so the content of the course meets the needs of the industry and prepares students for entry into a skilled profession, an apprenticeship, or further higher-level study.

-T Level students spend 80% of their time at a school or college learning and 20% of their time with an employer on an industry placement, putting their learning into practice.
+T Level students spend 80% of their time at a school or college learning and 20% of their time with an employer (or employers) on industry placements, putting their learning into practice.

 What is an industry placement?

 Industry placements are a compulsory part of a T Level.
-Students spend at least 315 hours working in an organisation gaining real on-the-job work skills and experience relevant to their qualification.
-315 hours is approximately 45 days.
+Students must spend at least 315 hours working in organisations gaining real on-the-job work skills and experience relevant to their qualification.
+315 hours is approximately 45 days over the two year course.

 Every school or college has a slighly different industry placement offer.
-Our best advice is to submit your interest in our service and someone on our team will call to go through your specific industry placement opportunity and put you in touch with the school or college in your area most likely to be able to support your needs.
+Our best advice is to submit your interest in our service and someone on our team will call to go through your specific industry placement opportunity and put you in touch with one of our approved school or college in your area most likely to be able to support your needs.

 Are there any industry placement incentives for employers?